23f1002492/TDS-PROJECT-II/README.md

-# ⚡ Data Analyst Agent — Your AI-Powered Data Companion
+# Data Analyst Agent — Your AI-Powered Data Companion
 > Smarter, faster, and more intuitive analysis of your datasets using **Generative AI + Python magic.**
-> Repository: *Insert your GitHub repo link here*
+> ⚠️ WARNING: Use at Your Own Risk.
+> This project is a work in progress.
+Things might break, behave unexpectedly, or not work at all.

 ---